-How to Whip Up Our Strawberry Jello Cake
+How to Whip Up Strawberry Jell-O Poke Cake

-- Make the Cake Batter: First, combine the eggs with sugar in a large bowl until light and airy.
-Using a spatula, fold the flour in gradually.
+- Make the cake batter: First, beat the eggs with sugar in a large bowl until they’re light and airy (about 10 minutes).
+Using a spatula, gently fold the flour in gradually.
+For tips on making the perfect sponge cake, watch this tutorial.

-- Bake the Jello Cake: Next, grease the baking dish and pour the batter in.
-Bake the cake at 350°F for 30 minutes and allow it to cool to room temperature.
+- Bake the cake: Next, grease the 9×13 baking dish and pour the batter in.
+Bake the cake in the oven at 350°F for 30 minutes and allow it to cool to room temperature.

-- Poke the Cake: Using the end of a wooden spoon, poke holes into the cake.
-Prepare the jello according to the package instructions, allow it to cool to room temperature, and pour it into the holes.
+- Poke the cake: Using the handle of a wooden spoon, poke holes into the cake.
+Prepare the jello mixture according to the package instructions, allow it to cool to room temperature, then pour it into the holes.

-- Frost the Cake: Next, frost the cooled cake with Cool Whip.
+- Frost the cake: Next, frost the top of the cake with Cool Whip and garnish with more strawberries.

-- Refrigerate the Cake: Chill the cake in the refrigerator for at least a few hours or up to overnight before serving.
-Slice and enjoy!
+- Refrigerate: Chill the cake in the refrigerator for at least a few hours or up to overnight.
+Slice and serve!

-A few helpful tips will help you get perfect swirls and a seriously moist jello poke cake.
+A few helpful tips will help you get the perfect swirls and a seriously moist jello poke cake.
+This is going to be your go-to summer cake!

-- Use boxed cake mix in a pinch.
-To simplify the process you can use the boxed cake mix, although we love to use a good, old-fashioned homemade sponge cake recipe.
+- Use a box cake mix in a pinch (optional): To simplify the process a bit, you can also use boxed cake mix.
+I prefer either yellow cake or white cake mix.
+Follow the box instructions, then proceed with step 3 in this recipe.
+I do really love a good, old-fashioned homemade sponge cake recipe, though!

-- Whip up homemade whipped cream instead.
-Make a quick homemade whipped cream if you don’t like Cool Whip.
-To do so, whip 1 cup of extra cold heavy whipping cream in a stand mixer with a little sugar and a teaspoon of vanilla extract until light and fluffy.
+- Whip up homemade whipped cream instead (optional): Make a quick homemade whipped cream if you don’t like or have Cool Whip.
+To do so, whip one cup of extra cold heavy cream in a stand mixer with a little sugar and a teaspoon of vanilla extract until light and fluffy.

-- For best results, let the cake rest overnight in the refrigerator.
-While you can get away with a 2 hour set in the fridge, an overnight rest is best.
-This allows the cake to get super moist and develop its flavors.
+- Let the cake rest overnight in the refrigerator: While you can get away with a two hour set in the fridge, an overnight rest is best.
+This lets the jello poke cake get super moist and the flavors fuse together.

 Storing Leftover Cake